kahadra/rl_present/active_object_localization_deep_rl_english_script.md

 I will explain the paper in five parts.

 First, I will briefly review existing localization methods.
-Second, I will compare the main approaches before this paper.
-Third, I will explain the problem this paper focuses on.
-Fourth, I will describe the proposed reinforcement learning method.
-Finally, I will discuss the results, strengths, and limits.
+Second, What is the main problem before this paper.
+Third, I will explain the New Idea this paper focuses on.
+Fourth, I will describe the results in this experiments.
+Finally, I will discuss the strengths, and limits.

 ### Slide 3 - Before This Paper: Localization as Region Evaluation